juristr/juristr.github.com/_drafts/node-grunt-yeoman.md

 console.log('Server running at http://127.0.0.1:1337/');
 ```

-To run the server:
+To run it, execute:

 ```javascript
 $ node start
 Server running at http://172.0.0.1:1337/
 ```

-One of the great things about node is its enourmous community which creates and publishes so-called **node modules** on the [NPM directory](https://www.npmjs.org/) (currently ~90.000 modules and ~390.000 downloads last month).
+One of the great things about node is its enourmous community which creates and publishes so-called **node modules** on the [NPM directory](https://www.npmjs.org/), Node's package manager.
+Currently there are about ~90.000 modules and there have been around ~390.000 downloads last month.

 ![](/blog/assets/imgs/node-grunt-yeoman/npm.png)

-Besides creating server applications with Node, it has also become the **VM** for JavaScript development tools like minifiers, code linters etc. Both, Grunt and Yeoman (described in this article) are based upon Node's infrastructure.
+Besides creating server-side applications with Node, it has also become the **VM** for JavaScript development tools like minifiers, code linters etc. Both, Grunt and Yeoman (described in this article) are based upon Node's infrastructure.

 More on [nodejs.org](http://nodejs.org/) and [npmjs.org](http://www.npmjs.org).

 ### Installing Node

-The best way to install Node.js is to download the desired package from the [official site](http://nodejs.org/).
-This will also automatically install NPM.
+So, to get started, you have to first install the Node runtime.
+The best way to do so is to download the desired package from the [official site](http://nodejs.org/).
+This will also automatically install NPM on your machine.

 Once that's done, typing..